diy-ejuice/diy-flavor-safety/.github/ISSUE_TEMPLATE/FEATURE.md

 ---
 name: 'Feature request'
-about: 'Something should be different'
+about: 'Something should behave differently.'
 ---

 **NOTE:** Do not open a feature request for anything related to the vendors/flavors/ingredient categorization data.
 For that, please create a data issue.
 Feel free to remove this note before submitting your issue.